Tintern Abbey

 Tintern Abbey, a Cistercian abbey, was founded c.
 1200 by William, the Earl Marshall, and named after Tintern in Wales.
 The remains consist of nave, chancel, tower, chapel and cloister.
 It was partly converted into living quarters after 1541, and further adapted over the centuries.
 The Abbey was occupied by the Colclough family from the 16th century until 1960s.

-The abbey is set in a special area of conservation and is surrounded by woodland within which are walking trails to be enjoyed.
+The abbey is set in a special area of conservation and is surrounded by woodland, within which are walking trails to be enjoyed.

 Highlights

-• The present-day remains of Tintern are a mixture of building works covering a 400-year period between 1136 and 1536
+- The present-day remains of Tintern are a mixture of building works covering a 400-year period between 1136 and 1536

-• There are 4 Tintern Abbey Walking Trails, which are part of the Wexford Walking Trail (walking trails are free of charge)
+- There are 4 Tintern Abbey Walking Trails, which are part of the Wexford Walking Trail (walking trails are free of charge)

-• The Abbey is the setting for both the 1969 Flirtations music video Nothing But A Heartache and the 1988 Iron Maiden video Can I Play with Madness
+- The Abbey is the setting for both the 1969 Flirtations music video Nothing But A Heartache and the 1988 Iron Maiden video Can I Play with Madness

-• Gordon Masters’ historical novel The Secrets of Tintern Abbey (2008) dramatises the turbulent 400-year history of the Cistercian community at the Abbey
+- Gordon Masters’ historical novel The Secrets of Tintern Abbey (2008) dramatises the turbulent 400-year history of the Cistercian community at the Abbey

 Open

-Check website for updates before travelling
+Check the website for up-to-date details

 Prices